|Access journal content|

 Literature citations in the text

 These should be presented in chronological order as follows: Petranka (1998) or (Griffiths, 1996; Michimae and Wakahara, 2001; Schmidt, Feldman and Schaub, 2005).
-Where there are more than three authors, only the first should be named, followed by “et al.” (not in italics): Griffiths et al. (2010) or (Griffiths et al., 2010).
+Where there are more than two authors, only the first should be named, followed by “et al.” (not in italics): Griffiths et al. (2010) or (Griffiths et al., 2010).
 Both the introduction and discussion must include an adequate number of citations for effective arguments to be established.
 In the list, references should be listed in alphabetical, and then chronological order, under the first authors name and should refer only to publications cited in the text.
 List references with three or more author names after those with two.

 Journal names must be fully written.
 No space must be inserted between the initials of the first names.
 No empty lines must be inserted between references.
 Volume numbers are written in bold (colons not).
 The two last authors or editors in a citation are separated only by a comma.